 Fantasy Football Dynasty IDP Targets Summary

 We should expect that Derwin James will return to full health entering the 2020 season.
 And that he will be a secure long term player for our dynasty IDP targets that we want on our rosters going forward.
 One that we will want to have in our lineups for most matchups each week.
-And at this time, we do not see any “red flags” on his foot injury after playing the last five contests of 2019.
-That is great news for fantasy football owners heading into this season.
+And at this time as we do not see any “red flags” on his foot injury after playing the last five contests of 2019.
+That is great news for fantasy football owners heading into the 2020 season.
 The only bad thing about that situation is he likely won’t be any cheaper this offseason in drafts or trades.
 And in current leagues will also cost you just as much as he would have this time last year.

 It is this Writer’s Opinion